Marvel Snap: Game modes

 Conquest is a game mode that incorporates the gameplay style of Battle Mode and introduces its own ranked system in the form of leagues.
 Each match, players can select which league they want to compete in, such as Proving Grounds, Silver, Gold, or Infinite.
 Proving Grounds is always open for play, while the other leagues require a corresponding ticket to enter.
 Players can obtain a ticket by defeating a series of consecutive opponents in the preceding league.
 This mode was released in June 2023.

-In July 2024, a new limited time game mode named Deadpool's Diner was added.
+In July 2024, a new limited-time game mode named Deadpool's Diner was added.
 The game mode is a tiered competition mode with ladder-climb mechanics.
 There are 15 tiers, each requiring a certain number of Bubs, which are comparable to casino chips.
 After paying the entry fee, players can go all-in and win up to double the amount of chips they started with.
 The game mode also has a unique automatic Snap feature that doubles the stakes three times starting at the end of turn three.
 Players can also Snap once to increase the stakes at any point during the match—which brings the total number of possible Snaps to five.

-A new limited time mode named High Voltage was added in October 2024.
-In this game mode there was only three turns and each turn both players drew two cards and gained 2-5 max energy.
+A new limited-time mode named High Voltage was added in October 2024.
+In this game mode, each game has only three turns.
+Each turn, both players draw two cards and gain 2-5 max energy.